richpauloo/cosumnes_shiny/README.md

 We use the open source version of [Shiny Server](https://rstudio.com/products/shiny/download-server/) to host the app, which can take place on a cloud computing environment of your choice (e.g., AWS, Azure, Google Cloud).

-Project specific note to a future maintainer: on shiny server related to our project, the app files are located at `/srv/shiny-server/gw_obs`.
+Project specific note to a future maintainer: Log in at https://shiny.lawr.ucdavis.edu/rstudio/, and note that the app files are located at `/srv/shiny-server/gw_obs`.

 # Repurposing this code